" Good Vs Evil " Proverb |

 The most common English synonym for "Satan" is "Devil", which descends from Middle English devel, from Old English dēofol, that in turn represents an early Germanic borrowing of Latin diabolus (also the source of "diabolical").
 This in turn was borrowed from Greekdiabolos "slanderer," from diaballein "to slander": dia- "across, through" + ballein "to hurl."
 In the New Testament, "Satan" occurs more than 30 times in passages along side Diabolos (Greek for "the devil"), referring to the same person or thing as Satan.

-Beelzebub, meaning "Lord of Flies", is the contemptuous name given in the Hebrew Bible and New Testament to a Philistine god whose original name has been reconstructed as most probably "Ba'al Zabul," meaning "Baal the Prince.
+Beelzebub, meaning "Lord of Flies", is the contemptuous name given in the Hebrew Bible and New Testament to a Philistine god whose original name has been reconstructed as most probably "Ba'al Zabul," meaning "Baal the Prince."

 Satan is traditionally identified as the serpent who tempted Eve to eat the forbidden fruit; thus, Satan has often been depicted as a serpent.